 CX provides Jurlique cleanser and body and hand lotion.
 The artificial flower is a nice touch.

-The AV system is the standard on CX international aircraft with good video, audio and flight following options.
-The system is huge and is worth exploring because new features can be discovered.
+The AV system has good video, audio and flight following options.
+The system is huge and is worth exploring because I always seem to discover new features.

 On this flight I looked at the shopping menu, something I usually have no interest in, and found that there was a site for purchasing a Hong Kong Airport Express ticket for the trip from HKG into the city.
 I always like to take this convenient and inexpensive way to get to the city.

 While it is easy to purchase this ticket after landing, buying onboard is even better.

 The CX av system also displays info on the arrival at HKG.

 My connecting flight to Phuket, Thailand would be departing from gate 508.

 Another feature of the AV system is the external camera.
 US airlines refuse to instal this option on their planes (legal issues perhaps).
 I love watching takeoff and landing with these cameras.